DangerousThings/flexsecure-applets/docs/3-dev-setup.md

 # JavaCard Development Setup

 If you want to compile applets from source, you need to install a few requirements.
-These instructions are for Linux, but it should work on Windows as well (using Docker, see below).
+These instructions are for Linux, but it should work on Windows as well (using Docker or maybe WSL, see below).

 ## Local Development